 - If you want the kotlety mielone crispier, deep fry them in oil.

 - Add oregano or dried marjoram for more flavor!
+Thanks to marjoram, hard-to-digest dishes take on a much milder and more delicate character.

 - Polish pork patties taste perfect with creamed peas salad!